What is bank regulation?

 Banking regulation imposes various requirements, restrictions, and guidelines on banks.

-The legal requirements differ from country to country.
-Still, they pursue similar objectives, such as reducing systemic risk by, for example, creating unfavorable trading conditions for banks or preventing bank fraud (see Anti-Money Laundering Act Directive).
+Although legal requirements differ from country to country, banking regulations pursue similar objectives, such as reducing systemic risk by, for example, creating unfavorable trading conditions for banks or preventing bank fraud (see Anti-Money Laundering Act Directive).

 Learn more about regulations the Finance and FinTech industry has to face.